-Return of Title IV Funds
+• Return of Title IV Funds

-If you receive federal or state financial assistance and you drop or fail to successfully complete your courses, you may need to REPAY a portion of your financial assistance.
+Students who drop or fail to successfully complete courses, may need to REPAY a portion of financial assistance received.
 (See our consumer guide for more information regarding Return of Title IV Funds.)

 Students cannot receive financial assistance at two institutions at the same time (with exception of the Board of Governors (BOG) Fee Waiver).
 All students must determine their home college within the RCC District in order to receive financial assistance.
-All units taken within the RCC District (Moreno Valley College, Norco College, Riverside City College) will be paid for by your home college, if eligible.
+All units taken within the RCC District (Moreno Valley College, Norco College, Riverside City College) will be paid for by the home college, if eligible.